 4. Qualifying Exam

-iv.
-Senior Secondary School Examination conducted by the National Institute of Open Schooling with a minimum of five subjects.
+- Senior Secondary School Examination conducted by the National Institute of Open Schooling with a minimum of five subjects.

 - Higher Secondary Certificate Vocational Examination.

-viii.
-General Certificate Education (GCE) examination (London/Cambridge/Sri Lanka) at the Advanced (A) level.
+- General Certificate Education (GCE) examination (London/Cambridge/Sri Lanka) at the Advanced (A) level.

-ix.
-High School Certificate Examination of the Cambridge University or International Baccalaureate Diploma of the International Baccalaureate Office, Geneva.
+- High School Certificate Examination of the Cambridge University or International Baccalaureate Diploma of the International Baccalaureate Office, Geneva.

-It is mandatory for all students appearing for JEE Main that they must have pursued at least 5 subjects with Physics and Maths as their core subjects in their qualifying examinations.
+It is mandatory for all students appearing for the JEE Main that they must have pursued at least 5 subjects with Physics and Maths as their core subjects in their qualifying examinations.
 Students who have studied less than 5 subjects in their qualifying exam are not eligible for JEE Main.
-Physics, Mathematics, Chemistry, Language and one more subject of choice is required as eligibility for JEE Main.
+Physics, Mathematics, Chemistry, Language and one more subject of choice are required as eligibility for JEE Main.

-To make it more clear for B.E./ B.Tech, the subjects included are language, Physics, Mathematics, Chemistry/ Biology/Biotechnology/Technical Vocational Subject, and any other subject.
-For B.Arch/B. Planning the subjects included are Language, Physics, Mathematics (mandatory), Chemistry/Biology/Biotechnology/Technical Vocational Subject, and any other subject.
+To make it more clear for B.E./ B.Tech, the subjects included are Language, Physics, Mathematics, Chemistry/ Biology/Biotechnology/Technical Vocational subjects, and any other subject.
+For B.Arch/B. Planning, the subjects included are Language, Physics, Mathematics (mandatory), Chemistry/Biology/Biotechnology/Technical Vocational subjects, and any other subject.

-5. Year Of Passing The Qualifying Exam
+5. Year of Passing the Qualifying Exam

 6. Diploma Holders

 If a candidate is a diploma holder, then they can apply for JEE Main exam.
 However, one thing here is that the rank and score obtained in the exam will not be considered for admission to NITs or CFTIs.